-To opt-out, select "Opt-Out" on the Enrollment & Change Form or in your Open Enrollment event in Self Service on VCHRP during Open Enrollment, complete the County's Opt Out Certification Form, attach proof that you have other employer-group medical coverage (for example, a copy of the front and back of your medical plan identification card or a letter from the insurer with information on your coverage), and submit the documents to CEO-Human Resources/Benefits.
+To opt-out, select "Opt-Out" on the Enrollment and Change Form or in your Open Enrollment event in Self Service on VCHRP during Open Enrollment, complete the County's Opt Out Certification Form, attach proof that you have other employer-group medical coverage (for example, a copy of the front and back of your medical plan identification card or a letter from the insurer with information on your coverage), and submit the documents to CEO-Human Resources/Benefits.
+If Opting Out during open enrollment, make sure your other group coverage begins on or before the County plan year effective date, if not your event would be a mid-year change, rather than an open enrollment election.